Wang-Lin-boop/GeminiMol/README.md

 export encoder_method="ECFP4:AtomPairs:TopologicalTorsion:FCFP6" # CombineFP
 ```

+Having defined the encoder, you can train the model to convert the encoding of the molecule into properties using AutoQSAR.
+In fact, a potential advantage of this over FineTuning is that it can decode diverse molecular properties based on the fixed encoding, which will speed up the efficiency of chemical space searching.

 ``` shell
 export task="Your_Dataset" # Specify a path to your datasets (train, valid, and test) export smiles_column="SMILES" # Specify the column name in datasets